skuid/skuid-labs/reports/in-app-guidance-shepherd/README.md

 #### Targets and the attachTo attribute {#targets-and-the-attachto-attribute}

 Shepherd steps can attach to individual DOM elements with the `attachTo` attribute.
-This causes the dialog box to point directly to the element instead of just appearing in the center of the screen—which is super useful for explaining specific UI elements to your users.
-This is also why setting those unique IDs was so important earlier.
+This causes the dialog box to point directly to the element instead of just appearing in the center of the screen.
+This `attachTo` behavior is super useful for explaining specific UI elements to your users, and it's also why setting those unique IDs earlier was so important.

 ```javascript
        attachTo: {